 - onions, chopped

 - sour cream

 - green onions, chopped

-- Add onions and garlic and cook for about 1 minute or until limp.
-Add bell peppers and cook for about 1 to 2 minutes or until tender yet crisp.
+- Add onions and garlic and cook for about 1 minute or until softened.

-- Garnish with tortilla strips, sour cream, cheese and green onions, if desired.
+- Transfer to serving bowls.
+Garnish with tortilla strips, sour cream, cheese, chopped onions, and green onions, if desired.
 Serve hot.